bajohn/demo-sol-contract-transaction/readme.md

 Process to build:

-TS Side:
-    Create useraccount
+1. (TS) Create useraccount
-    Get pubkey from useraccount
+2. (TS) Get pubkey from useraccount
-    Create account owned by program that has holds the useraccount pubkey and a Person struct Now, have the useraccount send a transaction with a PurchaseStruct Have the contract check the signed pubkey on the transaction to confirm it's from the right useraccount If so, then add the purchased item to the struct
+3. (TS) Create account owned by program that has holds the useraccount pubkey and a Person struct
+4. (TS, RS) Now, have the useraccount send a transaction with a PurchaseStruct
+5. (RS) Have the contract check the signed pubkey on the transaction to confirm it's from the right useraccount
+6. (RS) If so, then add the purchased item to the struct
+7. (TS) Verify the transaction by printing the program account

 From TS side, create an account owned by the contract that has a person's pubkey